Contest: Pacman Capture the Flag

 You may choose to work alone or with one partner.
 There is room to bring your own unique ideas, and there is no single set solution.
 Much looking forward to seeing what you come up with!

-Tournament: We will run every team that gets into the tournament with each other.
+- Tournament: We will run every team that gets into the tournament with each other.
 The final tournament will take place on April 18th and will be similar to the defaultCapture layout.
 An award ceremony will be held on the last class.

 The mini-contest is an adversarial game, involving two teams competing against each other.
 Your team will try to eat the food on the far side of the map, while defending the food on your home side.